LucyQ19/Trivia-Game/README.md

 * When the player selects the correct answer, the game congratulates him/her for choosing the right answer.
 After a few seconds, the game goes to the next question without any input from the player.
 * When the player runs out of time, the game tells the player that time is up and shows the correct answer.
 After a few seconds, the game goes to the next question without any input from the player.
 * When the player chooses the wrong answer, the game tells the player that s/he has selected the wrong answer, and then displays the correct answer.
-After a few seconds, the game goes the next question without any input from the player.
+After a few seconds, the game goes to the next question without any input from the player.
 * At the end, the game reveals the player's final scorecard: the number of questions answer correctly, incorrectly, or not at all.
-* Finally, the player has the option to play again by clicking the the Play Again button.
+* Finally, the player has the option to play again by clicking the the Play Again! button.

 ### Technologies Used for this App: